Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories: Results

 \subsubsection{GW scale cuts}

-While an $\ell_{\rm min}(\rm GWs)$ value of 2 is reasonable given GW detectors survey the full sky, we investigate whether the clustering of GW sources would still provide improvement to constraints from LSST 3$\times$2pt if the analysis could not be performed on the largest scales.
-As expected, the loss of the largest scales decreases constraining power on $\fnl$, but we find that even with $\ell_{\rm min}(\rm GWs)=5$, GWs still provide a significant improvement (Table~\ref{tab:verification_table}, column 7).
+While an $\ell_{\rm min}(\rm GWs)$ value of 2 is reasonable since GW detectors can observe across the full sky, we noted before that the varying sensitivity of sky localization, and other factors, across the sky results in an \textit{effective sky fraction} that is below 1.
+This is particularly relevant when studying the $\fnl$ model considered here, as the signal peaks on large scales (see Section \ref{sec:fnl_into}).
+We therefore investigate whether the clustering of GW sources still improves constraints from the LSST 3$\times$2pt analysis, if the GW clustering measurements are limited in the largest scales they access.
+We alter the limit from $\ell_{\rm min}(\rm GWs) = 2 \rightarrow 5$, which mimics a roughly factor of 2 change in the sky area.
+As expected, the loss of the largest scales decreases constraining power on $\fnl$, but we find that even with $\ell_{\rm min}(\rm GWs)=5$, GWs still provide a significant addition to the constraints (Table~\ref{tab:verification_table}, column 7).